-Further funds may be required once the Company completes its proposed development and exploration activities as disclosed in this document.
+Further funds are required by the Company to complete its proposed development and may be required to complete exploration activities as disclosed in this document.
 Should it subsequently be established that a mining production operation is technically, environmentally and economically viable, substantial additional financing will be required by the Company to permit and establish mining operations and production facilities.
 No assurances can be given that the Company will be able to raise the additional finances that may be required for such future activities.
 Commodity prices, environmental regulations, environmental rehabilitation or restitution obligations, revenues, taxes, transportation costs, capital expenditures, operating expenses and technical aspects are all factors which will impact on the amount of additional capital that may be required.